Back Pain

 Learn more about the specialized care provided in the Emergency Department at Mount Sinai Hospital.

 This content is intended for informational purposes only and is not intended to be used or relied upon for any diagnostic or treatment purposes.
-It does not replace the need for consultation with a health-care professional.
-Please speak with your health-care professional for questions about your health.
+It does not replace the need for consultation with a health-care provider.
+If you have questions about your health, talk to your health-care provider.

 Managing at home

-Remaining active is the best way to improve your back pain.
+Staying active is the best way to improve your back pain.
 It reduces back spasms and prevents loss of strength in the muscles.
 Long periods of bed rest are not advised.

 A physician may provide you with a prescription or recommend that you take over-the-counter pain medication.
 Please take all of your medications as directed.

-Your family physician can help to further assess your pain as you recover.
+Your family physician can help to assess your pain further as you recover.

 When to return to the ED